temporalio/documentation/CONTRIBUTING.md

 ## Retrieving documents from the CLI repository

-The `cli` repository contains a tool that automatically generates the reference documents for this feature.
+The `cli` repository contains a tool that automatically generates the reference documents.
 These documents will be updated per CLI release.

 To get the documents, run `yarn assemble --cli`.